GaspTO/Zettelkasten/CS/Main Box/R-CNN.md

 ## Content
 The r-cnn was one of the first [[Object detection]] techniques to use [[Convolutional Neural Network|CNNs]].
 The method is divided into three parts.
 1. A [[region proposal method]] is used to determine a subsection of the image to analyse.
 At test time, 2000 region proposals are used.
-The specific region proposal method used is irrelevant, but [[Girshick et al (2014)]] uses [[selective search]].
+The specific region proposal method used is irrelevant, but [[Girshick et al, (2014)]] uses [[selective search]].
 2. A 4096-dimensional feature vector is extracted from that region using a pre-trained [[alexnet]] as the backbone.
 3. A bunch of [[support vector machine|SVMs]], one per class in the dataset, is used on the extracted features to score them.
 After this step, we get a list of regions for each class.